JustineKyleBostrillo/MentalHealthBotProject/readme.md

 Installation:"pip install -e ."
 In CMD

-DO NOT CHANGE FILE NAMES OR DIRECTORY NAMES.
-IT WILL BREAK THE PROGRAM.
+IF YOU CHANGE THE FILE NAMES OR DIRECTORY NAMES, PLEASE CHANGE THEM ACCORDINGLY IN THE "config.json" TOO.
+IF YOU CHANGE "modules" MAKE SURE TO CHANGE IT INSIDE "main.py" TOO.

 Contributors: Justine Bostrillo, Joshua Martinez, Larry De Los Santos, Nicolas Ly